This topic explains the following types of online fraud:

 Enslave the user’s machine within the botnet, allowing the fraudster to launch subsequent security attacks from the machine, which helps the fraudster avoid detection by law enforcement.

-The best way to avoid falling victim to malware attacks is to practice good computer hygiene.
-This means, follow the recommended security best practices for PaymentNet users listed in Online Safety Tips.
+The best way to avoid falling victim to malware attacks is to practice good computer hygiene by following the recommended security best practices for PaymentNet users described here.

 Back to Top